tracertokenn/panthera/index.md

 # Panthera

 Hello.
 I am known online as "aggronvation," "tracertokenn," or "tien."
 I have an archive of CRX files & I am into digital privacy.
-This sites purpose is blogging & updates on my CRX archive.
+This sites purpose is updates on my CRX archive & rambles about digital privacy.

 [**CRX Archive mirrors**](https://linkmix.co/50710457){:target="_blank" rel="noopener noreferrer"}